GitMeemo/Lamborghini_Dealership/README.md

 # Lamborghini Dealership

-A modern, fully responsive Lamborghini dealership website built with React, can also be changed into any business website.
+A modern, fully responsive Lamborghini dealership website built with React.

-This project focuses on clean UI, smooth animations, and a premium user experience across all screen sizes.
+This project focuses on clean UI, smooth animations, and responsiveness.

+This project can also be used for other types of websites.

 ## Key Features